mastodon/documentation/content/en/admin/scaling.md

 admin_users = pgbouncer
 ```

-**This next part is very important!** The default pooling mode is session-based, but for Mastodon we want transaction-based.
-In other words, a Postgres connection is created when a transaction is created and dropped when the transaction is done.
-So you’ll want to change the `pool_mode` from `session` to `transaction`:
+Mastodon requires a different pooling mode than the default session-based one.
+Specifically, it needs a transaction-based pooling mode.
+This means that a Postgres connection is established at the start of a transaction and terminated upon its completion.
+Therefore, it's essential to change the `pool_mode` setting from `session` to `transaction`:

 ```ini
 pool_mode = transaction